memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 #### Input:

-* `edges: mgp.List[mgp.Edges]` ➡ list of edges to preprocess, and if current batch size is big enough use for training or evaluation
+* `edges: mgp.List[mgp.Edges]` ➡ list of edges that arrive in a stream to `Memgraph` database to preprocess.
+If a batch is full, `train` or `eval` starts, depending on the mode.

 #### Usage:

 There are a few options here:

-The most convenient one is to create a **[trigger](https://memgraph.com/docs/memgraph/reference-guide/triggers)**, so that every time an edge is added to graph, the trigger calls the procedure and makes an update.
+The most convenient one is to create a **[trigger](https://memgraph.com/docs/memgraph/reference-guide/triggers)** so that every time an edge is added to the graph, the trigger calls the procedure and makes an update.

 ```cypher